briankoser/sosoreads/README.md

 - friend
 - friends
 - group
-- list
+- list (not sure what Listopia is, and this resource requires "extra permission" to use)
 - notifications
-- quotes
+- quotes (only functionality is creating quotes)
-- recommendations
+- recommendations (user-to-user recommendations, only functionality is retrieving individual recommendation)
 - topic
 - updates
 - work